olivier-portal/olivier-portal/README.md

 With solid experience as an industrial designer, graphic designer, and web designer, I have always been involved in creating aesthetic and functional solutions.
 Every project I undertake is guided by a passion for detail and innovation, combining creativity and pragmatism to meet the needs of clients and users.

-## <span style="color:#D34591;">A new path towards cybersecurity</span>
+## <span style="color:#D34591;">A new path towards immersive technologies</span>

-Recently, I decided to take on a new challenge by resuming my studies in the field of IT, with a specialization in cybersecurity.
-This transition is motivated by my fascination with new technologies and the growing need to protect data in a digitalized world.
-This choice enriches my career as a designer with a unique perspective, combining security and design.
+Recently, I decided to take on a new challenge by resuming my studies in the field of IT, with a specialization in immersive technologies (VR, AR, MR, XR).
+This transition is motivated by my fascination with new technologies and the exciting possibilities they offer in terms of interactive and immersive experiences.
+This choice enriches my career as a designer, allowing me to merge creativity with cutting-edge technical skills.

 ## <span style="color:#d34591;">Objective: a work-study program to combine theory and practice

-Currently in the first year of an IT bachelor's degree specializing in cybersecurity, I am looking for a work-study program lasting one week in school and four weeks in a company.
-This experience would allow me to put my cybersecurity skills into practice, while benefiting from the support and advice of experts in the sector.
-Working in a company would also strengthen my understanding of security issues for real projects and allow me to make my contribution from the start of my training.
+Currently in the first year of an IT bachelor's degree specializing in immersive technologies, I am looking for a work-study program lasting one week in school and four weeks in a company.
+This experience would allow me to apply my skills in developing immersive systems, while benefiting from the support and advice of experts in the field.
+Working in a company would also strengthen my understanding of real-world applications in immersive technology and allow me to contribute from the beginning of my training.

 ## <span style="color:#d34591;">A polyvalent profile ready to invest

-With my background in industrial and digital design, I am polyvalent, adaptable and passionate about innovation.
-I bring a unique perspective that combines a developed aesthetic sense with a rigorous approach to IT security issues.
+With my background in industrial and digital design, I am versatile, adaptable, and passionate about innovation.
+I bring a unique perspective that combines a developed aesthetic sense with a solid understanding of immersive technologies.
 By joining your team, I am ready to fully invest in bringing my skills to the table, while developing my expertise in a stimulating professional environment.

 ---